tejasmsatam24/Machine-Learning-Concepts/README.md

-# Machine-Learning
+# Machine-Learning-Concepts
-This repository consists of the applications related to Machine Learning.
+This repository consists of the applications related to understanding Machine Learning.